V-Kudryashov/MapSensor/README.md

 ## Description
 The Map Sensor is designed to use non-visual data as visual observations.

 For example, we need the agent to be able to see the heightmap.
 To solve this problem, you can draw a heightmap on the plane and then get observations using the Camera Sensor.
 At first I did just that.
 It works.
-To solve this problem, the Map Sensor has some advantages.
+Then I developed a special Map Sensor similar to the Camera Sensor.
+Map Sensor has some advantages over Camera Sensor.
 * Map Sensor faster than Camera Sensor.
 No camera rendering, no image to array conversion.
 * Map Sensor has an unlimited number of channels.
 Camera Sensor has 1 (greyscale) or 3 (RGB) channels.
 * Map Sensor does not use graphics.
 We can use the `no_graphics` engine setting.